jarokaz/vertex-ai-workshop/README.md

 ##### Create a Tensorboard instance

 Each participant will use their own Vertex Tensorboard instance.
-Note

 ```
 PROJECT=jk-vertex-workshop